dhanji/g3/README.md

 # ... autonomous mode runs and implements it ...
 requirement> add a /health endpoint that returns JSON
 # ... autonomous mode runs again with both requirements ...

+# Requirements are saved to .g3/requirements.md
+# Use /requirements command to view them
 ```

 ### Other Modes